 In addition NVP has developed a modified HPLN structure specifically designed for optimising nucleic acid based therapy delivery.
 Also, with Boston University, NV201, a fibrin targeted, PSM (Polymerized Shell Microbubble) ultrasound activated microsphere (TMS) shows early promise in diagnosing and treating surgical adhesions.

-Our technology promises to enables significant enhancement of the performance of therapeutic agents.
-For example, NV102 increases tumor-killing efficacy 10-12 fold in vitro, compared to untargeted NanoMod™ with Doxorubicin and almost 40 fold versus conventional Doxorubicin.
-With NV101 the enhancement seen has been even greater, 40 fold versus commercially available Doxo-liposomes and 80 fold versus Doxorubicin.
-We are already seeing similar, perhaps greater, potential of enhanced power and control in other potential NV candidates as we explore new therapeutic and targeting combinations.
-Once we achieve basic clinical validation NanoValent will progress as a company able to apply NanoMod™ to various challenges, both in oncology and beyond.
+Overall, our technology promises to enables significant enhancement of the performance of therapeutic agents.
+For example, NV102 increases tumor-killing efficacy 10-12 fold in vitro, compared to untargeted HPLN loaded with Doxorubicin and almost 40 fold versus conventional Doxorubicin.
+With NV101 the enhancement seen was even greater, 40 fold versus commercially available Doxo-liposomes and 80 fold versus Doxorubicin.
+However having seen even greater and broader power and control in NV103 versus already approved benchmark products, we decided to make this our leading candidate.
+Once we achieve clinical validation in NV103 we believe NanoValent will rapidly progress as a company able to apply our IP to various other challenges, both in adult oncology and beyond.